leson207/ethereum-etl/README.md

 - Richer information: More data from many source (binance, etherscan, 4byte)

 **Workflow Overview:**
-- Data Collection: Fetch online data from multiple sources.
+- Collection: Fetch online data from multiple sources.
-- Extraction & Enrichment: Process and enhance the raw data.
+- Extraction: Process and enhance the raw data.
 - Exporting: Send the processed data to the designated exporter.

 **Customization Points:**
-- Pick URI Strategy
+- Pick URI Strategy: fallback, roundrobin, random,...
 - Schema
 - Exporter
-- Cache service
 - Dex: currently support uniswapv2 and uniswapv3
-- Clients: Add more client due to use case.
-- RPC retry

 # How to use
 ## Enrironment